 Law and policy has a critical role to play in the sustainable management of the environment.
 Successful environmental policy depends on good regulation, which in turn requires community engagement.
 The importance of community engagement and public participation is recognised in many of our environmental laws.
 This resource aims to facilitate community engagement in environmental decision-making processes and by doing so, help to achieve the objectives of environmental laws.

 Some testimonials from our Have Your Say workshops:

-“We are impressed with EDO’s presentation & ethics.
-We are all subscribed to the EDO newsletter & look forward to hearing of further business & community traction & hopefully political reforms these workshops may bring.”
+“We are impressed with EDO’s presentation and ethics.
+We are all subscribed to the EDO newsletter & look forward to hearing of further business and community traction and hopefully political reforms these workshops may bring.”